-An unprecedented eight triple-centurions and more than 4000 games worth of NRL experience are expected to call time in the most decorated retiring class rugby league has seen.
+An unprecedented eight triple-centurions and more than 4000 games worth of NRL experience have called time in the most decorated retiring class rugby league has seen.

 Four-time Dally M medallist Johnathan Thurston leads the march, with his 317 first-grade games, 37 Origins and 38 Tests marking the Cowboys skipper as an Immortal in waiting.

-Those who are now confirmed to join Thurston are fellow 300-gamers Billy Slater, Ryan Hoffman, Chris Heighington and Luke Lewis, while Broncos larrikin Sam Thaiday and Warriors icon Simon Mannering are on the verge of one of the game's most exclusive club.
+Joining Thurston in retirement are fellow 300-gamers Billy Slater, Ryan Hoffman, Chris Heighington, Luke Lewis, Broncos larrikin Sam Thaiday and Warriors icon Simon Mannering.

-Veteran Newcastle forward Jacob Lillyman has also confirmed 2018 will be his last campaign after 15 seasons in the top grade along with Dragons winger Jason Nightingale.
+Veteran Newcastle forward Jacob Lillyman has also finished his last campaign after 15 seasons in the top grade along with Dragons winger Jason Nightingale.

-Injuries have already cut short the NRL careers of Beau Scott (Eels) and Penrith pair Peter Wallace and Tim Browne this season, with the trio joined by Cowboys premiership-winner Antonio Winterstein recently, a persistent knee issue forcing him into early retirement after 214 games.
+Injuries cut short the NRL careers of Beau Scott (Eels) and Penrith pair Peter Wallace and Tim Browne this season, with the trio joined by Cowboys premiership-winner Antonio Winterstein before the regular season ended, a persistent knee issue forcing him into early retirement after 214 games.

 The retirees confirmed for this year's grand final farewell account for more than 3800 first-grade games, 180 Origins and 200 Tests for Australia, New Zealand, England, Samoa and Scotland, as well as many Dally M and Clive Churchill medals, Golden Boots and other individual accolades.

-Before a ball was kicked in 2018, most would have had recently united Wests Tigers pair Benji Marshall and Robbie Farah on the above list as well.
+Before a ball was kicked in 2018, most would have had Wests Tigers pair Benji Marshall and Robbie Farah on the above list as well.